gordonlau/docker-pnpm-firebase-tools/README.md

 # docker-yarn-python-awscli
-A Docker image containing the standard setup for a node-based static website.
+A Docker image containing the standard setup for a node-based static website generator.
 It contains the following:

 * Yarn Package Manager